YellowJacketLinux/LFS/tlive-lfs.md

 -----------

-Even though modern TeX engines can output directly to PDF and ghostscript is no longer plays the same role in a TeX workflow that it used to play, you will at some point find yourself needing to install [Ghostscript](https://www.linuxfromscratch.org/blfs/view/stable/pst/gs.html).
+Even though modern TeX engines can output directly to PDF and ghostscript no longer plays the same role in a TeX work-flow that it used to play, you will at some point find yourself needing to install [Ghostscript](https://www.linuxfromscratch.org/blfs/view/stable/pst/gs.html).